 To make cleaning more thorough and efficient, all parts of the drain should be easily removable.
 Making drain sanitation a priority will ensure a facility is inspection-ready every time.

-For more information on preventing food contamination, register for the upcoming webinar presented by drainage systems experts, ACO.
+For more information on preventing food contamination, register for the recorded webinar presented by drainage systems experts, ACO.

 Employees of a food manufacturing facility present one of the largest sources for potential contamination.
 Staff have the potential to introduce microorganisms, foreign material and other contaminants into the food products, potentially leading to illness and brand-damaging recalls down the line.